akb825/DeepSea/README.md

 * `-DDEEPSEA_EXPORTS_DIR=directory`: The folder to place the cmake exports when building.
 This directory can be added to the module path when embedding in other projects to be able to use the `library_find()` cmake function.
 Defaults to `${CMAKE_BINARY_DIR}/cmake`.
 * `-DDEEPSEA_ROOT_FOLDER=folder`: The root folder for the projects in IDEs that support them. (e.g. Visual Studio or XCode) This is useful if embedding DeepSea in another project.
 Defaults to DeepSea.
 * `-DDEEPSEA_INSTALL=ON|OFF`: Allow installation for DeepSea components.
 This can be useful when embedding in other projects to prevent installations from including DeepSea.
 For example, when statically linking into a shared library.
 Defaults to `ON`.
-* `-DDEEPSEA_FORCE_OSS_TEXT=ON|OFF`: Force the usage of OSS text libraries.
-(FreeType and HarfBuzz) Otherwise, platform-specific libraries will be used for Apple and Windows platforms.
-Defaults to `OFF`.

 Once you have built and installed DeepSea, and have added the `lib/cmake/DeepSea` directory to `CMAKE_PREFIX_PATH`, you can find the various modules with the `find_package()` CMake function.
 For example: